influxdata/docs-v2/content/v2.0/reference/cli/influx/config/_index.md

 v2.0/tags: [config]
 ---

-The `influx config` command manages multiple InfluxDB connection configurations file (by default, stored at `~/.influxdbv2/configs`).
+The `influx config` command displays the active InfluxDB connection configuration and manages multiple connection configurations stored, by default, in `~/.influxdbv2/configs`.
 Each connection includes a URL, token, associated organization, and active setting.
 InfluxDB reads the token from the active connection configuration, so you don't have to manually enter a token to log into InfluxDB.